yaronf/I-D/STAR/draft-ietf-acme-star.md

 We add a new status value, "canceled", see below.

 ### Canceling a Recurrent Order
+{: #protocol-details-canceling}

-An important property of the recurrent Order is that it can be canceled by the domain name owner, with no need for certificate revocation.
+An important property of the recurrent Order is that it can be canceled by the DNO, with no need for certificate revocation.
 To cancel the Order, the ACME client sends a POST: